-- Radisson Hotel San Diego-Rancho Bernardo (38000 points per night)
+- The Radisson Hotel San Diego-Rancho Bernardo (38000 points per night)

 - Radisson Hotel Newport Beach (38000 points per night)

-It was really tough to find hotels that didn’t have photos of cracked walls, leaky ceilings, or bed bug bites plastered all over TripAdvisor.
-It’s blatantly clear that Radisson needs a major revamp in terms of its branding as well as the condition of its U.S. properties.
+It was tough to find hotels that didn’t have photos of cracked walls, leaky ceilings, or bed bugs plastered all over TripAdvisor.
+It’s blatantly clear that Radisson needs a major revamp in terms of its branding and the condition of its U.S. hotels.
 If some of these properties were part of the Hyatt, Starwood or pretty much any other chain, they would have never made any kind of “top 10” list unless that title was followed by “places to get viciously attacked by bed bugs.”

-Club Carlson has made a lot of progress (and regressions in some areas) over the years, but hopefully now that they’ve established themselves as a rewards program and created several great co-branded credit cards, they’ll work on improving the conditions of their U.S. branded hotels.
+Club Carlson has made a lot of progress (and regressions in some areas) over the years.
+Hopefully now that they’ve established themselves as a rewards program, they’ll improve the conditions of their U.S. hotels.

 Where do you plan on redeeming your annual free night certificate from the Club Carlson credit card?